 The Hyundai Santa Fe has been around for over fifteen years now, a long-standing model of Hyundai and clearly very popular.

-The last restyle and update of this mid-size crossover was back in 2013, and some critics would say that Hyundai didn’t go far enough.
+The last restyle and update of this mid-size crossover was back in 2013, and some critics would say that Hyundai didn’t go far enough, although the 2016 model did get significant upgrades.

 But will the new 2018 Hyundai Santa Fe model be different?
-Rumor suggests that it is still only likely to get a facelift, and while the exterior may not get much of an update, there are stories of a new engine.
+Rumor suggests that it is still only likely to get a facelift, with a complete redesign being scheduled for 2019, it seems that Hyundai will be offering more of the same for 2018.

 Also read about the 2018 Buick Enclave release date

 There are going to be a few variants of the Santa Fe such as Sport, Grand and of course, a base model.
-Prices are said to be similar to the current model, which would mean the base model coming in at $30,800 and the fully loaded Grand hitting the $37,000 mark.
+Prices are said to be similar to the current model, which would mean the base model coming in at $31,695 and the fully loaded Limited Ultimate coming in at just over the $42,000 mark, $42,395 to be exact, although what isn’t clear is whether that includes the destination fee of $895.

 Also read about the new 2018 MDX from Acura